 One of the biggest challenges in complex project management is understanding impact.

-This Best Practice module looks at the impact from two perspectives, the people (the experts and those responsible) and the rest of your architecture.
+The Strategic Planning and Execution looks at the impact from two perspectives, the people (the experts and those responsible) and the rest of your architecture.

 Including people in the scope of strategic planning and execution allows you to: